Atlante F.C.

-Atlante Fútbol Club, is a Mexican professional football club based in Zacatepec, Morelos, that competes in Liga de Expansión MX, the second level division of Mexican football.
-Atlante will be in Liga Mx in 2026 after the World Cup.

-Founded in 1916 in Mexico City as Sinaloa, also later named as Lusitania, then as U-53 (honoring a German submarine), and Atlántico (related with the Atlantic Ocean), which due to colloquial use, changed to its current name in 1921.

-In 1943, Atlante was one of the original members of the Liga Mayor (currently Liga MX).
+Atlante Fútbol Club, is a professional football club based in Mexico City.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Azteca.
+Founded in 1916 as Sinaloa, the club later adopted the names Lusitania, U-53 (in reference to a German submarine), and Atlántico (linked to the Atlantic Ocean).
+Due to widespread colloquial use, it officially became Atlante in 1921.
+It was one of ten founding members of the professional era of the Liga Mayor (current Liga MX).

-Atlante has won 3 Liga MX titles, two from their original home in Mexico City, and the most recent following their 2007 relocation to Cancún, Quintana Roo before eventually returning to Mexico City in 2020.
-It also won two Copa MX titles and one Campeón de Campeones, internationally, it won two CONCACAF Champions Cup/Champions League titles and reached the semifinals in the 2009 FIFA Club World Cup.

-As of December 2024, Atlante is now headquartered in Zacatepec, Morelos and plays its home team matches in the Estadio Agustín "Coruco" Díaz.
+Domestically, Atlante FC has won three Primera División titles, two Copa México titles and one Campeón de Campeones.
+Internationally, the club has won the CONCACAF Champions Cup twice.

+Throughout its history, Atlante has been relegated on three occasions, the most recent at the conclusion of the Clausura 2014 tournament.
+Following that setback, the club spent twelve years in the Ascenso MX (currently the Liga de Expansión MX).
+Its return to the top flight was ultimately secured by acquiring Mazatlán’s first-division franchise and assuming its place in the league by relocating it to Mexico City.

 History

 The beginning

-Commemorative plaque unveiled in 2016 about the founding of Atlante Fútbol Club on April 18, 1916.
+Commemorative plaque unveiled in 2016 about the founding of Atlante Fútbol Club on 18 April 1916.
 The plaque is located at the intersection of Valladolid and Durango streets, colonia Roma.

-Atlante was founded on April 18, 1916, with the name Sinaloa by a group of young Mexican football enthusiasts, led by Refugio "El Vaquero" Martínez.
+Atlante was founded on 18 April 1916, with the name Sinaloa by a group of young Mexican football enthusiasts, led by Refugio "El Vaquero" Martínez.
 The team began playing in the La Condesa neighborhood in Mexico City.
-After changing its name to Lusitania and U-53, Refugio Martínez proposed the name Atlante, after the mighty battles fought at the Atlantic Ocean during World War I.

-During the 1920s, players such as the Rosas brothers, Manuel "Chaquetas" Rosas and Felipe "Diente" Rosas, as well as Juan "El Trompo" Carreño, helped Atlante to become one of the most popular teams, mostly among the working classes, which led to its most famous and legendary nickname, El Equipo del Pueblo, "People's team".
+After changing its name to Lusitania and U-53, Refugio Martínez proposed the name Atlante, after the mighty battles fought at the Atlantic Ocean during World War I. During the 1920s, players such as the Rosas brothers, Manuel "Chaquetas" Rosas and Felipe "Diente" Rosas, as well as Juan "El Trompo" Carreño, helped Atlante to become one of the most popular teams, mostly among the working classes, which led to its most famous and legendary nickname, El Equipo del Pueblo, "People's team".
 Atlante's legend Juan Carreño scored Mexico's first goal in the Olympic Games in Amsterdam 1928, as well as Mexico national team's first ever goal in a FIFA World Cup during the inaugural match against France in Uruguay 1930.

-Despite its popularity, the Mexican Federation did not allow the team to be involved in the Mexican championship, the Liga Mayor.
-In order for Atlante to be allowed into the league, it had to win several proof-matches against Toluca and América, two powerful football clubs.
+Despite its popularity, the Federación Mexicana de Fútbol (FMF) did not allow the team to be involved in the Mexican championship, the Liga Mayor.
+For Atlante to be allowed into the league, it had to win several proof-matches against Toluca and América, two powerful football clubs.
 The duels were won by Atlante with scores of 7–2 and 2–1, respectively.
 Accepted within the Liga Mayor, Atlante formed a major rivalry against Necaxa, which became the first classic in Mexican football.
 The games between these two were furious battles, even drawing in points at the end of the 1931–32 tournament.